arunpatyal/sumologic-pagerduty/README.md

 * Creation of Sumo Logic collection resources.
 (Collector, Source)
 * Configuration of collection mechanism in Pagerduty.
-* Configuration of connections in Sumo Logic to send events from Sumo Logic to other systems.
+* Configuration of connections in Sumo Logic to send events from Sumo Logic to Pagerduty.

 The Terraform template requires a set of parameters to be configured as defined later in this document.